Bad Sleep Messes With Your Gut: Here Are 5 MD-Approved Tips To Help

 Poor sleep affects everything.
 Maybe you drink too much coffee to kick-start your day.
 Or your temper is shorter, so you easily snap at your kids or significant other.
 It makes even simple tasks at work feel like a struggle, and your entire day just feels off.

 What you might not realize is this: Whether it's difficulty falling asleep, staying asleep, or both, when you miss out on good sleep, you're messing with your body's delicate internal rhythms.
 And that includes your gut.

 What is sleep fragmentation?

-Sleepless nights throw off your gut rhythm by adversely affecting the balance of favorable and unfavorable bacteria and compromising the gut wall.
-This can lead to things like constipation or diarrhea in the short term, and over time can even affect insulin signaling.
+Sleepless nights throw off your gut rhythm by adversely affecting the balance of favorable and unfavorable bacteria1 and compromising the gut wall.
+This can lead to things like constipation or diarrhea in the short term, and over time can even affect insulin signaling2.

 But even if your circadian rhythm seems normal and you are spending eight hours a night in bed, if you are waking up during the night, the overall quality of your sleep suffers.
 Scientists call this poor-quality sleep "sleep fragmentation."
 Just as missing out on sleep affects the gut, sleep fragmentation can also adversely affect the gut microbiome.